methodicalcloud/methodicalcloud-site/content/blog/why-i-still-use-obsidian-for-thinking.md

 I take notes because I'm surrounded by people who *will*.

 If you've ever worked with me, you know I can keep a lot of context in my head.
 I switch between systems, teams, and priorities all day.
-It's chaotic—but it works.
+It's chaotic, but it works.
 Mostly.

 What doesn't work is expecting other people to live inside my brain.